Fluminense Federal University: History

 UFF was established in 1960, with the name Universidade Federal do Estado do Rio de Janeiro (UFERJ).
 The university began with the merger of five existing federal institutions in Niterói, three state institutions and two private colleges, becoming a part of the federal government and being renamed Universidade Federal Fluminense (Federal Fluminense University).

 After a rough start, with a power struggle due to the institutions’ different administrations, the military government ruling at that time imposed a model structure for the university to its units and departments.
 Following the country's tradition in other institutions at the time, the main aim of the university was academic training, focusing on resources to qualify citizens for professional development.
 Research had a more formal role, and extension programs had different functions, with the main aim to offer services to the community.
 Today, these remain the three pillars of the university.

 In the 1990s, UFF expanded and began to offer new programs in campuses in different towns in regional areas if Rio de Janeiro state.
 From these programs, new departments and colleges were established.
 In the 2000s, these regional units were known as University Centers (Pólos Universitários da UFF).

 The University

 Location (campuses)

 Its headquarters and the major number of UFF unities are located in the city of Niterói.
 Besides Niterói, the university has academic unities in other cities inside the Rio de Janeiro state, being the Federal University present in the highest number of municipalities in the country.

 UFF is also part of the CEDERJ Consortium, which teaches distance learning undergraduation courses through centers located in the Rio de Janeiro state.

 In the city of Niterói (its headquarters)

-There are three big campuses in the city: Gragoatá Campus, Praia Vermelha Campus and Valonguinho Campus, beyond other locations at the same city.
+There are three major campuses in the city: Gragoatá Campus, Praia Vermelha Campus, and Valonguinho Campus.
+Additionally, several courses are located off-campuses in the city of Niterói.